IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web-actions.md

 ### Example: HTML response

+If you want to dynamically generate HTML content for web browser access, functions are a great way to do so based upon the latest backend data.

 1. Create a new web action named `html` from the following source code in html.js:

       ```javascript